 The power of your language

-If you’ve used Neuro-linguistic Programming (NLP) you will understand how powerfully your language can not only reveal what’s really going on inside but can be the catalyst to strengthen your resolve.
-If you’ve ever listened to a friend or colleague who appears powerless in a given situation, it’s because their inner language is giving away their own power, and they actually feel powerless.
+If you’ve used Neuro-linguistic Programming (NLP) you will understand how powerfully your language can reveal what’s going on inside you.
+It can also be the catalyst to strengthen your resolve.
+If you’ve ever listened to a friend or colleague who appears powerless in a given situation.
+It’s because their inner language is giving away their own power, and they actually feel powerless.

 Language can be used as a learning tool in two distinct ways.
 Firstly you can observe your language and discover your own mindset. if you talk about yourself, your efforts or your prospects with shaky or vague language then you haven’t formed a firm and empowering self-concept or self-image.
 You probably haven’t accepted yourself, forgiven yourself, or engendered a positive belief in yourself.
 However, we all know when we are in the presence of someone who is confident, assertive and is happy in their own skin.
 To go towards achieving this particular state you can use and affirm positive language, which helps to programme your subconscious mind in a way which builds and improves your resolve.